National Council of Slovenes, Croats and Serbs: Background

 During World War I, several proposals advocated the political consolidation of the South Slavs living in Austria-Hungary.

 Niš Declaration

-The Kingdom of Serbia—a country independent country from Austria-Hungary—considered the war an opportunity for territorial expansion beyond the Serb-inhabited areas of the Balkans.
+The Kingdom of Serbia—an independent country from Austria-Hungary—considered the war an opportunity for territorial expansion beyond the Serb-inhabited areas of the Balkans.
 A committee tasked with determining the country's war aims produced a programme to establish a Yugoslav state through the addition of Croatia-Slavonia, the Slovene lands, Vojvodina, Bosnia and Herzegovina, and Dalmatia, echoing Serbian Foreign Minister Ilija Garašanin's 1844 Načertanije treatise anticipating the collapse of the Ottoman Empire, which called for the unification of all Serbs to pre-empt Russian or Austrian expansion into the Balkans.
 In its subsequent Niš Declaration, the Serbian government declared its war aims to liberate and unify "three tribes of one people": the Serbs, Croats, and Slovenes according to Yugoslavism.

 Zagreb Resolution

 Trialism in Austria-Hungary would have established a South Slavic entity in addition to the existing Cisleithanian and Transleithanian parts introduced by the Austro-Hungarian Compromise of 1867.
 South Slavic members of the Imperial Council organised as the Yugoslav Club and issued the trialist May Declaration.

 In 1918, the Yugoslav Club tried to bring together the political parties representing the South Slavs in Austria-Hungary in favour of the "national concentration" of Slovenes, Croats, and Serbs in a common state.
 However, the club did not elaborate on the method or desired outcomes of such unification.
 A conference in Zagreb in May 1918 was attended by 43 opposition politicians from Croatia-Slavonia, politicians affiliated with the Zagreb-based Catholic daily Novine, members of the Social Democratic Party of Croatia and Slavonia, the Slovene People's Party, the National Progressive Party, as well as several politicians from Bosnia and Herzegovina, Dalmatia, Istria, and Međimurje.
 Croatia-Slavonia's ruling Croat-Serb Coalition and opposition Croatian People's Peasant Party were invited, but did not attend except for a number of dissidents.
 Attendees agreed to the Zagreb Resolution for political unification of the Croats, Slovenes, and Serbs living in Austria-Hungary.